DC Officially Unveils the New Female Batman - And She Looks Great

 DC Comics

-Aside from the versions highlighted in Knightfight # 3, DC Comics also introduced other female counterparts of Batman from other Earths, most notably Batwoman of Earth-11 and The Drowned.
+Aside from the versions highlighted in Knightfight # 3, DC Comics has previously introduced female counterparts of Batman from other Earths, most notably Batwoman of Earth-11 and The Drowned.

 Batwoman of Earth 11 is the gender-swapped version of Batman who served as Gotham's protector and a founding member of her Earth's version of the Justice League, the Justice Guild.
-Her costume mirrors the classic Batsuit that has a Black bat-symbol, the traditional cape and cowl, and a grey suit.
+Her costume mirrors the classic Batsuit, featuring a black bat symbol, a traditional cape and cowl, and a grey suit.

 The Drowned in DC Comics